covidcanidoit/covidcanidoit/README.md

 # COVID Can I Do It?

+> [!CAUTION]
+> This project is no longer active or maintained!
+It is here for reference only!
+>
+> Go get a vaccine!!!!

 This project is for helping folks learn about the risks created by various activities in the context of the COVID-19 pandemic.